 BAAQMD and other agencies prepare clean air plans as required under the State and Federal Clean Air Acts.
 The 2017 Clean Air Plan (CAP), entitled Spare the Air/Cool the Climate, is a blueprint for BAAQMD's efforts to reduce air pollution and protect public health and the global climate.
-Consistent with the GHG reduction targets adopted by the state of California, the 2017 CAP lays the groundwork for the BAAQMD's long-term effort to reduce Bay Area GHG emissions 40 percent below 1990 levels by 2030 and 80 percent below 1990 levels by 2050 (BAAQMD, 2017b).
+Consistent with the GHG reduction targets adopted by the State of California, the 2017 CAP lays the groundwork for the BAAQMD's long-term effort to reduce Bay Area GHG emissions 40 percent below 1990 levels by 2030 and 80 percent below 1990 levels by 2050 (BAAQMD, 2017b).

-3.3.4 City of San Pablo General Plan
+3.3.4 City of Oakland General Plan

-The City of San Pablo General Plan Open Space and Conservation Element includes the following policies relevant to the reduction in energy use, which would also reduce GHG emissions (City of San Pablo, 2011).
+The City of Oakland General Plan Open Space, Conservation, and Recreation Element (City of Oakland, 1996) includes the following policies relevant to the reduction in energy use, which would also reduce GHG emissions.